-▶ When distributing aid, the ICRC gives priority to the most vulnerable households, many of which have been deprived of their main breadwinner and are headed by women.
-Therefore, women and children - including

-- girls are often the main beneficiaries of the relief provided to IDPs, returnees and residents. - ▶ If the need exists, the ICRC provides food rations and essential household items, such as blankets, tarpaulins, jerrycans, kitchen sets and hygiene kits, to enable women to take care of their families.
-Other items, such as clothes or fabric to make clothing, are also distributed according to need. - ► ICRC food parcels often include baby food. - ▶ Hygiene kits usually include specific products for women and their children, such as culturally adapted sanitary materials, baby powder or washable cotton and plastic diapers.
+- ▶ When distributing aid, the ICRC gives priority to the most vulnerable households, many of which have been deprived of their main breadwinner (usually adult males) and are headed by women.
+Therefore, women and children including girls are often the main beneficiaries of the relief provided to IDPs, returnees and residents. - ▶ If the need exists, the ICRC provides food rations, often including food adapted to young children, and essential household items, such as blankets, tarpaulins, jerrycans, kitchen sets and hygiene kits, to enable women to take care of their families.
+Hygiene kits usually include specific products for women and children, such as culturally adapted sanitary materials and washable or disposable diapers.
+Other items, such as clothes or fabric to make clothing, are also distributed according to need.